Singulink/Singulink.UI/Docs/articles/navigation-guides/defining-routes.md

 - Property types must be parsable (`IParsable<T>` + `IEquatable<T>`).
 - Nullable properties correspond to values that may or may not be present.
 They can be populated from query string values (on [leaf view models](#query-string-and-leaf-view-models)) or from path holes in a [route group](#route-groups) where some patterns fill the hole and others omit it.
 - At most one `RouteQuery` property is allowed.
 It is optional, can be named anything (`Query`, `Rest`, `Extras`, ...), and captures any query string values that don't match another property in the model.

-##### Query String and Leaf View Models

-Both required and optional params model properties can be populated from either path holes or query string values when a URL is matched.
-However, **only leaf-level view models** (those with no child routes registered under them) receive query string values.
-The query string is consumed entirely by the deepest (leaf) view model in the route hierarchy.

-This means that any view model with registered children must satisfy all its required properties through path holes alone.
-Optional properties on non-leaf view models can only be provided via additional patterns in a [route group](#route-groups) that place the value in a path hole.
-The navigator validates these constraints at build time and throws an exception if:

-- A route to a view model with registered children doesn't set all required properties in path holes.
-- A view model with registered children has a `RouteQuery` parameter type or a params model with a `RouteQuery` property.

-> [!TIP]
-> If a parent view model needs access to query string values that only its leaf child receives, have the parent implement an interface and let the child pass the values up through it.
-See [Dependency Injection](dependency-injection.md) for techniques like the presenter interface pattern and ancestor interface injection.

 The route builder references the model's properties in the URL template: